j4n-r/FSWD_sc-admin/docs/sources.md

 ## T3-Chat
 These are not accessible to other users.
 There is no way to get these as PDF.
-I've transcripted them in markdown. https://t3.chat/chat/e5cb81d8-228a-4729-83fa-8edefe76037a https://t3.chat/chat/bd3fecc7-fcb4-43cf-b79e-b758eb1ce932
+I've transcribed them in markdown. https://t3.chat/chat/e5cb81d8-228a-4729-83fa-8edefe76037a https://t3.chat/chat/bd3fecc7-fcb4-43cf-b79e-b758eb1ce932